City-of-Helsinki/bestpractice/docs/accessibility.md

 ## Banned non-accessible libraries, packages and components
 These open source building blocks have been used at some point in some services and later found to be non-accessible.
 Do not use these!
 - [FullCalendar](https://fullcalendar.io/)

-## Accessibility of admin UIs and APIs
-The legislation applies to consumer-facing digital services and these should be the primary focus of accessibility efforts.
-However, if possible, internal admin user interfaces should be made accessible as well since Helsinki employees using the interface may have disabilities.
-Keep this in mind when building React admin UIs.

-The legislation does not apply to APIs.
-There is no policy on whether Helsinki APIs should be accessible or not.

 ## Resources
 * [City of Helsinki content accessibility guidelines for the web](https://www.hel.fi/static/hki4all/ohjeet/saavutettavuus-opas.pdf)